 The state worked with IDJC residents and the broader IDJC community, the parish and other stakeholders in the development of a comprehensive master development plan for the new community (site design, legal structure, on-site commercial development, public facilities and infrastructure, housing, environmental features and resilience and financial sustainability plan) and the structured retreat from the Island.
-The final master development plan was completed in early 2019, and program application intake began in March 2019.
+The final master development plan was completed in early 2019, and program application intake began in March 2019 for options A and D. Application intake for Option B began in June 2020.